bardia-ardakanian/bardia-ardakanian.github.io/_projects/13_project.md

 description: Built an ad API monetization service using Python and Docker.
 importance: 1
 category: fun
+img: assets/img/project_preview/APIM.png
 ---

-Developed an ad API monetization service as part of a cloud computing project.
-The system used Python, Django, and Docker to create a scalable and efficient API.
+This project involved designing and implementing an **ad API monetization service** as part of a cloud computing course.
+The system was built using **Python** and **Django** to handle API requests efficiently and ensure seamless ad management.
+To support scalability and ease of deployment, the project was containerized using **Docker**, allowing the API to run in distributed environments with minimal setup.

+The service featured core functionalities such as tracking API usage, managing ad campaigns, and monitoring performance metrics.
+It implemented a monetization model where users paid based on API calls, ensuring a clear and scalable revenue system.
+The project was a hands-on exploration of building production-grade APIs while applying cloud-native technologies for deployment and scaling.

 [GitHub Repository](https://github.com/bardia-ardakanian/CE422-CC-Jaarkesh)